 Because every oven is different, it is best to check for doneness after the 25-minute mark.

 Simply, insert a toothpick in the center of the cake.
 If it comes out clean, it is done.

 How big is a quarter sheet cake?

-It can feed 12 people.
-It is very convenient as it makes it easy to transport the desserts and also cut it into bars.
+It can feed about 12 people.
+Also, it is very convenient as it makes it easy to transport the desserts and also cut them into smaller-size bars.